JerryhdLiu/JerryhdLiu.github.io/_pages/about.md

 -  Merit Student of University of Chinese Academy of Sciences, 2022&2023&2025
 -  Outstanding graduate of Beijing, 2021
 -  Merit Student of Beijing, 2019
--  First Class Scholarship of Beijing University of Posts and Telecommunications, 2018&2020
+-  First Class Scholarship of BUPT, 2018&2020